tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

     </ul>

 ## Tidying up the `base.html` Hyperlinks
 Now that all the machinery for logging a user out has been completed, we can add some finishing touches.
 Providing a link to log out as we did above is good, but is it smart?
 If a user is not logged in, what would the point be of providing a link to logout?
 Conversely, if a user is already logged in, would it be sensible to provide a link to login?
-Perhaps not -- you can make the argument that the links in that are presented to the user in `base.html` will change *depending on their circumstances.* We need to do some more work to make sure our Rango app satisfies the requirements we set off with.
+Perhaps not -- you can make the argument that the links presented to the user in `base.html` should change *depending on their circumstances.* We need to do some more work to make sure our Rango app satisfies the requirements we set off with.

 Let's modify the links in the `base.html` template.
 We will employ the `user` object in the template's context to determine what links we want to show to a particular user.
 Find your growing list of links at the bottom of the page, and replace it with the following code.
 Feel free to copy and paste things around here, because all you are doing here is adding in some conditional statements, and moving existing links around.